stevecheckoway/squoosh/README.md

 - `Squoosh::minify_js`
 - `Squoosh::minify_css`

-The `Squoosher` class allows some options, but those are likely to change.
+The `Squoosher` class caches (in memory) minified JavaScript and CSS which can significantly speed up minifying HTML with repeated scripts and style sheets.

 ### Using with Jekyll